emmahyde/awesome-stars/README.md

 - [Doriandarko/o1-engineer](https://github.com/Doriandarko/o1-engineer) - o1-engineer is a command-line tool designed to assist developers in managing and interacting with their projects efficiently.
 Leveraging the power of
 - [entropy-research/Devon](https://github.com/entropy-research/Devon) - Devon: An open-source pair programmer
 - [stitionai/devika](https://github.com/stitionai/devika) - Devika is now Opcode
-- [srtab/daiv](https://github.com/srtab/daiv) - SWE agents seamlessly integrated on your git platform
+- [srtab/daiv](https://github.com/srtab/daiv) - Async SWE agents seamlessly integrated on your git platform to automate code issues implementation, reviews, and pipeline repairs.
 - [crewAIInc/crewAI](https://github.com/crewAIInc/crewAI) - Framework for orchestrating role-playing, autonomous AI agents.
 By fostering collaborative intelligence, CrewAI empowers agents to work together seaml
 - [Coframe/coffee](https://github.com/Coframe/coffee) - Build and iterate on your UI 10x faster with AI - right from your own IDE ☕️
 - [shaneholloman/codemapper](https://github.com/shaneholloman/codemapper) - Perfect for AI Prompts.
 CodeMapper is a python script that creates a comprehensive Markdown document representing the structure and contents of any gi